¿What is CRIMOD?

 CRIMOD is the tax-benefit microsimulation model for Costa Rica, based on the EUROMOD platform.
 The model allows for the simulation of prospective changes in the policies that govern taxes and benefits, and the effect of those changes on the income of Costa Rican households.
 It also makes it possible to define and evaluate counterfactual scenarios of the policies implemented to analyze possible improvements in their design.
 CRIMOD currently uses data from the 2019 and 2022 National Household Surveys (ENAHO) conducted by the National Institute of Statistics and Census (INEC), with additional years to be added in the future.

 The current version of CRIMOD includes the tax-benefit rules for 2019-2022, which allow for the simulation of the tax on wages and pensions, the tax on profits of physical persons, social insurance contributions for employees and the self-employed, non-contributory pensions, and conditional cash transfers program Avancemos.
+This first version of CRIMOD was developed with the support of H. Xavier Jara of the International Institute of Inequalities of the London School of Economics and Political Sciences and David Rodríguez of the Faculty of Economics of the Universidad Externado de Colombia, with whom we maintain a permanent collaboration.

 CRIMOD is freely accessible for non-commercial research use, and is especially useful for students, researchers and policymakers.